Photo credit: Matt Bialostocki

 Sue has read, chaired or performed at a variety of national literary festivals.
 She has a background in feature-writing journalism and a great deal of experience at interviewing.

-Sue is about to complete a PhD in Creative Writing through Victoria University, Wellington.
+Sue completed her PhD in Creative Writing through Victoria University, Wellington.

 NZ Book Council profile page